 E) Consider serving alcohol if your facility permits it, even if it’s just a few selections to make your bakery more interesting and appealing.
-My favorite combos – cupcakes and champagne or apple pie and Irish coffee!
+Plenty of people enjoy the combinations of cupcakes and champagne or apple pie and Irish coffee.

 F) Keep an up-to-date list of seasonal produce and other ingredients so you can offer customers the freshest, most appealing choices.

-Use these marketing strategies to put your bakery out there!
+Use these marketing strategies to put your bakery out into the world.

 4. Inadequate Pricing and Inventory Management

-To figure out how many products are needed for inventory, it’s essential to consider the demand for those items and their lead time (how long it takes to get more products from suppliers).
-You’ll also need to factor in unexpected events such as natural disasters or if you have to order more products from suppliers.
+To figure out how much inventory to keep on hand, it’s essential to consider the demand for those items and their lead times (how long it takes to get more from suppliers).
+You’ll also need to factor in unexpected events such as natural disasters or supply-chain snafus.

 It’s a good idea to work with an accountant or someone who has expertise in this area for advice on the different aspects of pricing and inventory management.